taurus-org/taurus/doc/source/devel/howto_macros/index.rst

     - it would reduce the amount of code you need to write
-    - reduce the complexity of your code y by dividing it into small, reasonably independent and re-usable components, that talk to each other using only well-deﬁned interfaces
+    - reduce the complexity of your code y by dividing it into small, reasonably independent and re-usable components, that talk to each other using only well-defined interfaces
-    - Improvement of productivity by using easily adaptable pre-deﬁned software components
+    - Improvement of productivity by using easily adaptable pre-defined software components

 In practice, however, and specially if you don't come from a programming